How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 Google Analytics for Firebase (a.k.a.
 Firebase Analytics) is a module that makes it possible to collect information about the app.
 It measures traffic and monitors users’ behavior in mobile apps.
 With this tool, you will check users’ activity at different time of day, their demographics, gender, average session time, and much more.
 Such data comes in handy, especially in the Product Discovery stage.

 Firebase Analytics enables free, unlimited reporting of up to 500 different events.
 SDK intercepts them automatically.
-Additionally, you can define your own custom events, so you can measure things that are especially important in your project.
+Additionally, you can define your own custom events to measure things that are especially important in your project.

 Data analysis with Google Analytics for Firebase allows you to check the efficiency of your activities.
 With this tool, you will gather data about the effectiveness of your ad campaigns, popularity of your products, or client’s preferences on different markets.

-It all directly impacts increasing sales and growing apps’ recognition.
+It all directly impacts increasing sales and growing app recognition.

 So, if you want to know your clients better, you should definitely configure Firebase and Google Analytics.